ZhaoZia/DODD/README.md

 ## Composition of the Dataset

 DODD is a compilation of images from multiple publicly accessible datasets, selected and assembled to create challenging occlusion-heavy scenes.
 The dataset includes a total of 121 images, featuring:
-- **Individuals partially occluded by environmental elements** such as debris, vegetation, and floodwater.
+- **101 negative samples.
+Individuals partially occluded by environmental elements** such as debris, vegetation, and floodwater.
 - **20 negative samples** (images without any human presence), to serve as control cases for evaluation.

 ## Source Datasets